uchennannamani/connections/README.md

 It now includes steps for GitHub

-Demonstrating the push to remote repository concept
+Demonstrating the push to remote repository concept for clonning